tolgee/documentation/blog/2023-07-27-product-localization.md

 ## Conclusion: Product localization for global expansion

 In conclusion, effective **product localization is vital for expanding into new markets** and connecting with diverse audiences worldwide.
 It goes beyond translation, encompassing **cultural understanding and language adaptation**.
-By considering market research, brand identity and tone of voice, businesses can create a strong localization strategy that resonates deeply with local consumers, fostering meaningful relationships and driving sales.
+By considering market research, brand identity and tone of voice, you can create a strong localization strategy that resonates deeply with local consumers, fostering meaningful relationships and driving sales.

 Understanding cultural differences, symbolism and imagery is crucial to **align the localized product with local preferences and avoid misinterpretations**.
 Addressing legal considerations such as intellectual property rights, data privacy and product compliance is essential to safeguard brand reputation.
-With a clear budget, timeline and relevant metrics, businesses can streamline the localization process and **maximize success in new markets**.
+With a clear budget, timeline and relevant metrics, you can streamline the localization process and **maximize success in new markets**.

 💡 Do you have **any questions** regarding product localization?
 Or do you have specific questions related to your project?
 Feel free to **[join our Slack community](https://tolg.ee/slack) to discuss them with us!**